SpaceX Starship (spacecraft): Tanks

 The propellant tanks on Starship are separated by a common bulkhead, similar to the ones used on the S-II and S-IVB stages on the Saturn V rocket.
 While Block 2 vehicles use an elliptical dome, the common and forward domes of the Block 1 design were more conical.
 Block 1 vehicles only had 24 stringers within the oxygen tank, while Block 2 vehicles had these added to the methane tanks.
 The vehicle's tanks hold 1500 t of propellant, consisting of 1170 t of liquid oxygen and 330 t of liquid methane.
 (Note: 78% of 1500 t is 1170 t of liquid oxygen.)

 Fuel is fed to the engines via four downcomers, with three smaller downcomers feeding the Vacuum Raptors/RVacs and the central downcomer feeding the inner three engines.
-The central downcomer connects to a large sump, instead of directly to the methane tank itself.
-The original design only featured a single downcomer.
-The LOX downcomer extends into the LOX tank, with a small expanded portion of unknown purpose.
+The central downcomer connects to a large sump, instead of directly to the methane tank.
+The original design had a single downcomer.
+The liquid oxygen (LOX) downcomer extends into the LOX tank, with a small expanded portion of unknown purpose.
 Two additional downcomers route methane and oxygen from the header tanks.
 A camera is located on the walls of the tank, pointed towards the payload bay.

 The oxygen tank terminates with the thrust structure of the vehicle.
-The RVacs are mounted directly to the aft dome, which has reinforcements mounted inside of the tank.
+The RVac engines are mounted directly to the aft dome, which has reinforcements mounted inside of the tank.
 The three sea level engines are mounted on the thrust puck, which forms the bottom of the aft dome.
 A conical steel structure is mounted inside the bottom of the dome, reinforcing the thrust puck enough to enable its support of the inner three engines.
-The propellant lines on the vehicles are all vacuum jacketed, reducing boiloff while in orbit.
+The propellant lines on the vehicles are vacuum jacketed, reducing boiloff while in orbit.